codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

   options={{ showConsole: true, showConsoleButton: true }} />

-**Limitation**
+#### Limitation

-Considering that `SandpackConsole` is meant to be a light version of browser console, there are a few limitations in its implementation in order to keep it modular and light:
+Considering that `SandpackConsole` is meant to be a light version of a browser console, there are a few limitations in its implementation in order to keep it modular and light:
 - It needs to have a Sandpack client running (iframe) to execute the logs.
 - It only supports four types of consoles: `info`, `warning`, `error`, and `clear`.
 - It doesn't render nested objects due to recursive issues.

-However, if you need to support more advanced cases, `useSandpackConsole` is compatible with [console-feed](https://www.npmjs.com/package/console-feed), which provides a closer browser-console experience without any of the limitations mentioned above.
+However, if you need to support more advanced cases, [`useSandpackConsole`](/api/react/#usesandpackconsole) hook is compatible with [console-feed](https://www.npmjs.com/package/console-feed), which provides a closer browser-console experience without any of the limitations mentioned above.

 ## ReactDevTools